grpc/proposal/L96-python-setuptools-plugin.md

 that best suits the project, there is no integration point.
 This means the project **must** decide how and when this command is executed, likely needing to write a script to execute this CLI.

-For projects that use `setuptools` to publish a package, `grpc-tools` includes a [custom command][grpc_command].
+For projects that use `setuptools` to publish a package, `grpcio-tools` includes a [custom command][grpc_command].
 However, it also requires a specific call like the `grpc_tools.protoc` CLI and is not compatible with installing from a source distribution for projects that declare `setuptools` as build system that should be used.
-Additionally, one of the top result for "grpc setuptools command" is [this post][setuptools_gen_question], which suggests a custom command that doesn't rely on the one provided by `grpc-tools`.
+Additionally, one of the top result for "grpc setuptools command" is [this post][setuptools_gen_question], which suggests a custom command that doesn't rely on the one provided by `grpcio-tools`.
 This suggest that there is a desire for functionality that doesn't require a specific all and that the existing functionality is under-documented.

 gRPC also provides a way to get the Python [classes at runtime][runtime_classes] ([Proposal][runtime_proposal]).
-However, it is still [marked as experimental][runtime_api] almost 2 years later and requires `grpc-tools` to be available at runtime.
+However, it is still [marked as experimental][runtime_api] almost 2 years later and requires `grpcio-tools` to be available at runtime.
 Similar to the current `setuptools` integration, it is not mentioned in the basic tutorial documentation.

 ## Implementation